Rhode Island prosecutor put on unpaid leave after warning ‘You’re gonna regret this’ during arrest

 Eventually, Flanagan is put in a patrol vehicle and says, “Buddy, you’re gonna regret this.
 You’re gonna regret it.”

 In Rhode Island, a conviction for misdemeanor willful trespass is punishable by up to a year in jail, a fine of up to $1,000, or both.
-It's unclear whether, if convicted, Flanagan would still be able to work in the attorney general's office.
+It is unclear whether, if convicted, Flanagan would still be able to work in the attorney general's office.

 In his statement announcing Flanagan was placed on leave, Neronha said he hopes she reflects “on the seriousness of her conduct and makes corrective changes in her life.”